 When style settings are inherited, a change in the parent style affects every style inherited from it.
 To see the connections between styles, switch to the Hierarchical view on the Styles deck filter.
 For example, every Heading style (such as Heading 1, Heading 2) is inherited from a style called Heading.
-This relationship is illustrated in Figure 217.
+This relationship is illustrated in Figure 210.

-Figure 217: Hierarchical view of inheritance in styles
+Figure 210: Hierarchical view of inheritance in styles

 Inheritance is a method to create "families" of styles in which you can change their properties simultaneously.
 For example, if you decide that all the headings should be green (such as in this guide), you only need to change the font color of the parent style to achieve the desired result.

 However, changes made to a parameter of the parent style do not override changes previously made to the same parameter in the child styles.
 For example, if you change the Heading 2 font color to green, a change of the font color of the Heading style (the parent style) to red will not affect the Heading 2 font color.
+Therefore, if you want the child style to inherit any changes made to a parameter in the parent style, do not modify that parameter in the child style.